DiamondLightSource/htss-rig-bluesky/main/_sources/tutorials/check-working.rst.txt

     Assuming you've followed the `quickstart guide <../index>` or otherwise got an IPython terminal to control a test rig...

-There is a series of plans for excercising the test rig, which assert that the hardware and Ophyd devices are behaving as expected.
+There are a series of plans for excercising the test rig, which assert that the hardware and Ophyd devices are behaving as expected.

 .. code:: IPython